 Is Ghibli Park worth it?

 It depends.
 If you are huge Studio Ghibli fan, then you won’t want to miss it.
 Casual fans will enjoy it, too; it’s a nice add-on if you’re already going to pass through Nagoya.
-If you are just a casual fan and don’t want to spend the whole day there, just going to Ghibli’s Grand Warehouse would probably be enough.
+But if you are just a very casual fan and don’t want to spend the whole day there, then it’s probably not worth the effort.

 I’m not a Studio Ghibli fan, should I still go to Ghibli Park?